ljx213101212/java-tech-stacks/search_engines/HOMEWORK.md

   The process of indexing could be described as following:
 - Read all books from local folder
 - Use epubreader library (ex. com.positiondev.epublib) for transforming from File to EbubBook object
-- Then transform EpubBook to Book model which represent Solr document
+- Then transform EpubBook to Book com.ljx213101212.flyway.model which represent Solr document
 - Save Books to Solr
-  Implement API endpoint to start indexing process Using spring data solr implement repository to retrieving solr document by id Implement API endpoint
+  Implement API endpoint to start indexing process Using spring data solr implement com.ljx213101212.flyway.repository to retrieving solr document by id Implement API endpoint